-In Wild Mage, during the attack on Pirate's Swoop, Daine tries to convince a pod of whales to attack the Carthaki backed pirate fleet.
+In the first book of The Immortals, during the attack on Pirate's Swoop, Daine tries to convince a pod of whales to attack the Carthaki backed pirate fleet.
 When they refuse and leave, Daine sends her awareness far out after them, and wakes the Kraken.
 He's more than happy to destroy any fleet she wants.
 She knows full well it's a deal with a demon, but she's desperate and agrees to his offer.
 He's described as an octopus with too many arms that are a mile long each, with a body that's a mile and a half.
 He's also fast: Daine found him out past the Copper Isles, a four day sail.
 He made it to Pirate's Swoop in the space of a morning.

 Prince Roger: Large aggressive fish make ocean travel a near-impossibility on the planet Marduk.

 In The Book of the New Sun, Erebus and Abaia are unseen aquatic antagonists who are said to be the size of mountains.
 Mankind's continued existence is apparently due to them counting only enslavement, rather than destruction, as a victory.

 Further, Severian reads a Future Imperfect story in which the legend of the Minotaur is conflated with the USS Monitor, the ironclad battleship supposedly being the armored head and shoulders of an aquatic monster.